 The contract should provide a description of the work to be done, the time period within which it is to be done (including the date on which "substantial commencement of work" should occur), the materials to be used, and the equipment to be used or installed.
 Contractors often ask for progress payments as the work progresses.
 California law requires that the contract must specify all of the work that is to be completed before a progress payment is due and that the progress payment cannot exceed the value of the work performed and materials purchased up to that point.
-It is customary to make the last payment a "retention" payment, ordinarily 10%, which you retain until the job is completed and the city and county have approved all work.
+It is customary for contractors and their customers to schedule the last payment (often called a "retention" payment), ordinarily representing 10% of the total job price, after the job is completed and the city and county (if required) have approved all work.